 2nd revision March 22, 2016

 This Regulations for Publication Ethics (the "Regulations for Ethics") defines ethics to be followed by the authors, editors and reviewers of the paper in the submission and review process of articles in relation to the publication of the "Journal of Radiation Protection and Research", the official journal of the Korean Association for Radiation Protection (KARP), the Japan Health Physics Society (JHPS), and the Australasian Radiation Protection Society (ARPS).

 Chapter 1 Research Ethics

 The authors do not present others’ ideas, information and research results without quotation or authorization in their papers or writings.
 An overlap of not only the results but also other parts (e.g., methods and discussion) with existing literature (by the authors or by others) can become a concern from the viewpoint of copyright protection.

 - 1. The authors are responsible to only the results and contents related scientific and technical contributions to the study, and also get recognized achievements.

 - 2. The order of the authors of the paper or other published work shall reflect accurately depending on the degree contributed to the study, regardless of the relative position.
-It cannot be justified to be an author or first author due to any social position.
-On the other hand, it also cannot be justified not to be a co-author (translator) or co-workers despite contribution to the research or writing (translation).
+It cannot be justified to be a co-author or first author due to any social position.
+On the other hand, it also cannot be justified not to be a co-author or co-workers despite contribution to the research or writing.
 The small contribution to the study and writing (translation) is appreciated by the proper footnotes, foreword, acknowledgement, etc.